 With a tenure (lifetime) reverse mortgage payment option, the senior would be guaranteed a steady income for life.
-Even if over the course of their life the senior ends up being paid more than the home is worth, they will receive steady payments which will be added on to the total mortgage debt.
+Even if, over the course of their life, the senior ends up being paid more than the home is worth, they will receive steady payments, which will be added to the total mortgage debt.

 Options To Consider Before Getting A Reverse Mortgage

 Even with the above information, a reverse mortgage should be an absolute last option.
 There are other options that make more financial sense and have longer sustainability for seniors in retirement.

 Option #1 – Double Check Your Budget And Expenses

 If you or a family member are running out of money, the budget or lack of one may be an issue.
 Make sure you have created a proper budget and delegated your money to your needs first and your wants second.
 If you find yourself spending more money than you should on wants, it may be time to cut back on these areas.

 If you need help creating a budget, I have created a great article to get you started, and I also provide free budget printables!